 Human Resources Director

-This sample termination letter is of course just an example and it is extremely important that you know, understand, and follow your state employment law.
+The above sample termination letter, and those further down in this article, are of course just an example and it is extremely important that you know, understand, and follow your state employment law.

 When you are preparing to issue a termination letter it is important to assess the potential reaction from the employee.